IU-PR/Capstone_project/content/docs/2024/innobazaar/week3.md

 -   Tested the entire navigation flow from the home page to the product list page with various categories and filters.

 ### Weekly Progress Report:
+This week, our team primarily focused on advancing the frontend development of our application.
+We concentrated on creating an interactive and seamless user experience by designing and implementing key components like the CategoryCarousel, FilterPage, and ProductList.
+These components were integrated with smooth navigation and dynamic data fetching capabilities, allowing users to easily switch between categories and see relevant products.

+We also set up routing using react-router-dom to facilitate smooth transitions between the home page and the product listing page.
+Additionally, we integrated Axios for efficient API requests, enabling the frontend to fetch and display product data based on selected filters and categories.

+Our efforts extended to styling and layout improvements to ensure the application is visually appealing and user-friendly.
+We have started initial user testing to identify and address any potential issues, laying a solid foundation for further enhancements in the upcoming weeks.

 ### Challenges & Solutions